marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/README.md

 1. Go to the directory that contains the Activity Function `AccessCardCreationActivity`.

-   a.
-Open the `function.json` file and change the name of the input binding to `input`:
+    - Open the `function.json` file and change the name of the input binding to `input`:

       ```json
       "bindings": [